Whānau Ora Support

 Freyna Mafoa

-Born in New Zealand and raised in Samoa, she brings a unique perspective to her work, having experienced firsthand the cultural shock and systemic challenges Pacific people often face when transitioning to life in Aotearoa.
-Her lived experience fuels her commitment to bridging these gaps and empowering others to thrive.
+Born in New Zealand and raised in Samoa, she brings a unique perspective shaped by her lived experience of cultural transition and systemic challenges faced by Pacific peoples in Aotearoa.

 Alopopo Leina Fofoa